code-n-debug/cnd-blogs/06. Create Database Migration using KnexJS/README.md

 - Database (any of the following Postgres, MSSQL, MySQL, MariaDB, SQLite3, Oracle and Amazon Redshift)

 # What is Knex?
-[Knex.JS](http://knexjs.org/) is a sql builder for Postgres, MSSQL, MySQL, MariaDB, SQLite3, Oracle and Amazon Redshift.
-More than as sql builder, it also supports seeding and migration.
+[Knex.JS](http://knexjs.org/) is an sql builder for Postgres, MSSQL, MySQL, MariaDB, SQLite3, Oracle and Amazon Redshift.
+Knex.JS is more than an sql builder, it also supports seeding and migration.

 # Installing [Knex.JS](http://knexjs.org/)
 One thing you need to remember when using [Knex.JS](http://knexjs.org/), is that it is only an adapter for the database you will use.